Negros Occidental: Ceres-Negros F.C.

-Ceres–Negros F.C., commonly referred to as Ceres–Negros or just Ceres, is a Filipino football club based in the city of Bacolod, Negros Occidental that plays in the Philippines Football League.
-The club is a member of the Negros Occidental Football Association.
-It was previously known as the Ceres–La Salle Football Club.
+Negros Occidental was also home of the 2013 PFF National Men's Club Champions and four-time Philippines Football League Champions, Ceres-Negros, who represented the province (as Ceres–Negros or just Ceres) in the said tournaments.
+Ceres Negros is based in the city of Bacolod, Negros Occidental that plays in the Philippines Football League.
+The club was previously known as the Ceres–La Salle Football Club.